Can you get a mortgage for 5 or 6 times your salary?

 Can I get a mortgage 5 or 6 times my salary?

-These are some of the schemes which offer mortgages 5 or 6 times your salary.
-We've listed these below, to see which of these options you're eligible for create a free Tembo plan today.
+We've listed more information on some of the schemes which offer mortgages 5 or 6 times your salary below.
+To see which of these options you're eligible for without applying, create a free Tembo plan today.

 If you’re a first-time buyer, you may be eligible for a 5.5x Income Mortgage.
 Luckily, you don’t need a large deposit to be eligible for this scheme — the minimum amount you need to put down is 5% of the full property price.
 You will also need an excellent credit score, and earn at least £37,000 a year if you’re buying a house alone.
 If you’re buying with a partner or friend you’ll need a joint income of at least £55,000 to qualify.